esphome/esphome-docs/components/remote_receiver.rst

   - **data** (**Required**, string): The code to listen for, see :ref:`remote_transmitter-transmit_raw` for more info.
 Usually you only need to copy this directly from the dumper output.
+  - **delta** (**Optional**, integer): This parameter allows you to manually specify the allowed difference between what Pronto code is specified, and what IR signal has been sent by the remote control.

 - **raw**: Trigger on a raw remote code with the given code.